 Before we start, please note that all the examples in this instalment are contained in the file

-Bootstrap implements inline forms using flexbox, so you can use any of the flexbox-related utility classes with inline form element.
+Bootstrap implements inline forms using flexbox.
+You can use any of the flexbox-related utility classes with inline form element.
 You can also use Bootstrap’s sizing utility classes as needed.
-Bootstrap’s documentation is also very clear that while you generally don’t want to show labels within inline forms, you really should add them to support accessibility tools, so the recommendation to use
+Bootstrap’s documentation is also very clear that, while you generally don’t want to show labels within inline forms, you really should add them to support accessibility tools.
+So the recommendation to use

 sr-only utility class to hide them.